 That said, the console itself can store up to two years of rain records and display information on maximum rain rate, hourly and last 24-hour rainfall, daily, weekly, monthly, yearly precipitation records, and more.
 The console also displays information on indoor temperature and humidity.

-If you’re looking for a cheap way to monitor rainfall from a distance and can accept some inaccuracy, the best budget option out there is the AcuRite 00850A2 5-Inch Easy-Read.
+If you’re looking for a cheap way to monitor rainfall at a glance, and can accept some inaccuracy, the best budget option out there is the AcuRite 00850A2 5-Inch Easy-Read.

-This gauge can measure up to five inches of rain at a time, and as rain falls, the shape of the rain gauge causes the water to magnify the printed measurement lines on the back of the unit by about 35%.
-The magnification allows you to read how much rain has fallen at a distance.
+This gauge can measure up to 5 inches of rain at a time, and as rain falls, the shape of the rain gauge causes the water to magnify the printed measurement lines on the back of the unit by about 35%.
+The magnification allows you to read how much rain has fallen without struggling to see.

 However, the lower price does bring about some disadvantages.
-While measurements in smaller rain events won’t be affected as much, heavier rainstorms will have a greater error.
-If you live in a wetter area, those errors can add up over time.
+While measurements in smaller rain events won’t be affected as much, heavier rain and storms will have a greater error margin.
+If you live in a rainy area, those errors can add up over time.

-But as long as that’s not a significant issue, then AcuRite’s Easy-Read gauge is worthy of consideration for those on a super tight budget.
+But as long as that’s not a significant issue, the AcuRite’s Easy-Read gauge is worthy of consideration for those on a super tight budget.

-Weather Station Advisor readers come from around the world, so we’d be remiss not to include a metric rain gauge in our list.
+Weather Station Advisor readers hail from across the world, so we’d be remiss not to include a metric rain gauge in our list.
 Here, we recommend the heavy duty OutdoorHome 6” Rain Gauge.
 It has the same conical design as AcuRite’s model above.
 However, it can measure an additional inch, and the imperial and metric scale is printed on the front of the gauge.

-For those of us in wetter climates, the OutdoorHome 6” Rain Gauge might make more sense since you won’t need to empty it quite as much.
-While the conical design does introduce some error into your readings, it’s not enough for us to shy away from recommending it.
+In rainy climates, the OutdoorHome 6” Rain Gauge might make more sense since you won’t need to empty it quite as much.
+While the conical design does introduce some error into your readings, it’s not enough to shy away from recommending it.

 Another reason we recommend the OutdoorHome unit is for the high-quality weather-resistant plastic used to make it.
 It will not crack or discolor due to heat, cold, or sunlight, and long-term owners report years of use without replacing it.
 It’s also easy to install as it comes with a mounting bracket and screws.